Turmeric - Uses and Side Effects

 • Mild adverse effects like stomach upset, acid reflux, diarrhea, dizziness, headaches, etc. Consuming high doses of turmeric supplements can remarkably increase urinary oxalate levels, further increasing the chances of kidney stone formation.

-• Turmeric acts as a blood thinner so it should be avoided in cases of bleeding disorders or in those on anticoagulant therapy.
+• Turmeric acts as a blood thinner, so it should be avoided in cases of bleeding disorders or those who are on anticoagulant therapy.

 • Turmeric can have notable negative drug interactions with medications like anticoagulants, antidepressants, antibiotics, antihistamines, cardiac medications, and chemotherapeutic drugs.
 It can also enhance the action of diabetes medications and can cause dangerously decreased blood glucose levels.